-- Graduates of the doctoral program will be able to act as leaders in their discipline through the active application of knowledge in an - their discipline through the active application of knowledge in an intelligent and effective way to lead and construct an inventive, original, and creative vision.
-Graduates of the doctoral program will be able to employ meta-
+Graduates of the doctoral program will be able to act as leaders in their discipline through the active application of knowledge in an intelligent and effective way to lead and construct an inventive, original, and creative vision.

 Competencies

 - Graduates of the doctoral program will be able to employ metathinking and self-evaluation to assess their current leadership style and leadership potential in order to develop clarity of vision, purpose, and action in the leading of self and others. - Graduates of the doctoral program will be able to utilize compelling leadership styles and models to manage change, exercise influence, empower others, create interest, motivate followers, and have a greater impact in their field of study.